RCEA COVID-19 Information

 On the financial assistance page be sure to take advantage of the CARE program:

 CARE Program Discount.
-The California Alternative Rate for Energy program, administered by PG&E, is one of the most significant ways to save money.
-The program is easy to apply for and customers have a good chance of qualifying if your income has changed or you receive other financial assistance.
+The California Alternative Rate for Energy program, administered by PG&E but paid for by all customers in California and available to people served by RCEA, is one of the most significant ways to save money.
+The program is easy to apply for and customers have a good chance of qualifying if their income has changed or they receive other financial assistance.
 Qualifying customers can receive a monthly discount of 20% or more on gas and electricity.
 Participants qualify through income guidelines or if enrolled in certain public assistance programs.
-For more details and a link to apply or information on other programs you may qualify, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.
+For more details and a link to apply or information on other programs you may qualify for, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.

 Also important to note:

 Suspending Power Shutoffs.
 Customers will NOT be disconnected for non-payment of electricity bills.
 PG&E has announced a moratorium on customer shutoffs for nonpayment, and since RCEA customers receive electricity distribution services from PG&E, this suspension applies to RCEA customers as well.
 For more information regarding PG&E’s customer policies during the COVID-19 epidemic, visit https://pge.com/.